scala/docs.scala-lang/_glossary/index.md

 Extra constructors defined inside the curly braces of the class definition, which look like method definitions named `this`, but with no result type.

 * #### block
 One or more expressions and declarations surrounded by curly braces.
 When the block evaluates, all of its expressions and declarations are processed in order, and then the block returns the value of the last expression as its own value.
 Blocks are commonly used as the bodies of functions, [for expressions](#for-expression), `while` loops, and any other place where you want to group a number of statements together.
 More formally, a block is an encapsulation construct for which you can only see side effects and a result value.
-The curly braces in which you define a class or object do not, therefore, form a block, because fields and methods (which are defined inside those curly braces) are visible from the out- side.
+The curly braces in which you define a class or object do not, therefore, form a block, because fields and methods (which are defined inside those curly braces) are visible from the out-side.
 Such curly braces form a template.

 * #### bound variable
 A bound variable of an expression is a variable that’s both used and defined inside the expression.
 For instance, in the function literal expression `(x: Int) => (x, y)`, both variables `x` and `y` are used, but only `x` is bound, because it is defined in the expression as an `Int` and the sole argument to the function described by the expression.